kaitlyntian/homePageYananDong/README.md

 HTML CSS  Bootstrap JavaScript

 ## How to use
-- git clone or download zip file for the code
+1. git clone or download zip file for the code
+2. right click the folder
-- open this website in browser
+3. open this website in browser